anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 ##  Hug your imperfection

 From the ultimate perspective, you are perfect.
-That&#8217;s what the &#8220;Higher Self&#8221; refers to in Hinduism.
+That&#8217;s what the "Higher Self" refers to in Hinduism.

 From the daily point of view though, you&#8217;re not, and that&#8217;s OK.
 In fact, it mostly depends how you look at it.